Planning & Quantities: A Guide to the Bar at Wedding

 Creative Cocktail Combinations

 Consider your wedding season when selecting signature cocktails.
 Summer celebrations call for refreshing options like Spiked Lemonade or an Aperol Spritz, while winter weddings benefit from warming choices like the Winter Peppermint Espresso Martini.
-Setting up self-serve stations can help reduce wait times at the bar and keep the celebration flowing smoothly.
+Setting up self-serve stations can help reduce wait times at the bar and keep the celebration and the drinks flowing smoothly.

 Don't forget to enhance your drinks with seasonal cocktail garnishes that complement your overall design scheme.